gkaf89/NCC-Trainings/docs/openacc/preparation.md

         salloc: Nodes mel2131 are ready for job
         ```

-#### 12. We will continue with our Hands on exercise
+#### 12. We will continue with our Hands-on exercise
- - 12.1 For example, `Hello World` example, we do the following steps:
+ - 12.1 For example, in the `Hello World` example, we do the following steps:
  ```
  [u100490@mel2063 OpenACC]$ pwd
  /project/home/p200117/u100490/OpenACC